raesene/k8s_ssrf_portscanner/README.md

 participant clusterAdmin
 participant kubernetesAPIServer
 participant targetHost
-clusterAdmin->>kubernetesAPIServer: Please create a namespace called ssrftester clusterAdmin->>kubernetesAPIServer: Please create a vadlidating admission webhook for the ssrftester namespace pointing at targetHost clusterAdmin->>kubernetesAPIServer: Please create a pod in the namespace ssrftester kubernetesAPIServer->>targetHost: Hey is this pod OK? targetHost->>kubernetesAPIServer: Error there's no webhook server here kubernetesAPIServer->>clusterAdmin: There was an error trying to do that, here's the details
+clusterAdmin->>kubernetesAPIServer: 1.
+Please create a namespace
+clusterAdmin->>kubernetesAPIServer: 2.
+Please create a vadlidating admission webhook pointing at targetHost clusterAdmin->>kubernetesAPIServer: 3.
+Please create a pod in the ssrfscanner namespace. kubernetesAPIServer->>targetHost: 4.
+Hey is this pod OK? targetHost->>kubernetesAPIServer: 5.
+Error there's no webhook server here kubernetesAPIServer->>clusterAdmin: 6.
+There was an error trying to do that, here's the details
 ```

+## How does the code do it?

+I'm trying to catch various cases of error, so we clean up after ourselves.
+The code does the following:

+- Check if the namespace exists, if not create it
+- Check if the webhook exists, if it does delete it, if not create it.
+- Create a pod in the namespace
+- Check the error message returned by the API server when it tries and fails to call the target admission webhook
+  - Return this to the user after interpreting the error for what it indicates
+- Delete the webhook and the namespace

 ## Usage